Top 21 Free & Paid Coding Websites for Kids

 Teaching kids to code can be a difficult job for parents and educators, especially if they don’t know how to code themselves.
 There are various options out there and it is wise to explore a bit before making a decision on the best coding language to start with and the suitable curriculum for your child.

-Luckily for non-techy parents, there are many free kids coding websites that specialize in teaching kids the ABCs of computer programming.
-After a week or two of working through these programs, your kids can be taught how to build functioning apps, games, and websites and have a lot of fun in the process.
+Luckily for non-techy parents, there are many free coding websites for kids that specialize in teaching kids to code with the ABCs of computer programming.
+After a week or two of working through these coding programs for kids, students can be taught how to build functioning apps, games, and websites and have a lot of fun in the process.

 With today’s resources, basic computer programming is now fairly easy to master.
 Even five-year-olds can pick up the fundamentals of code through visual block interfaces.